mcleanGit/ecommend/README.md

   THEN I am able to successfully create, update, and delete data in my database
 ```

 ## Mock-Up

-The following animations show examples of the application's API routes being tested in Insomnia.
+The following animations were provided with the assignment and show examples of the application's API routes being tested in Insomnia.
+Note: the finished application video provides parallel walkthroughs in Insomnia to demonstrate these same GET, POST, PUT, and DELETE routes.

 The first animation shows GET routes to return all categories, all products, and all tags being tested in Insomnia: